HotelQuickly/WeAreHiring/README.md

 * this call will be full of pair programming - we're having some great assignments waiting for you
 * get ready for that, it will be fun :)

-**You** - if you are in Bangkok, we should meet - let's schedule a quick coffee together
+**You** - if you are in Bangkok, you should meet with our team - you can join our Friday pizza lunch

 * and if you are abroad... well, that will be a challenge

-**You** - start working on an audition project

-* if we really really like you, we'll ask you to help us to solve some real issues we're currently solving
-* we'll share you one of our 80 repositories and you'll contribute - we'll find a budget to compensate your time

 **Us** - in the meantime, we'll prepare you an offer